Nightingale-Bamford School: Admissions and financial aid

 Nightingale-Bamford's admissions process has received media attention for its strict, high-stakes nature.

 As of the 2020–2021 school year, 20% of the student body received financial assistance with $5.9 million in grants being awarded.

 Diversity

-Nightingale-Bamford has a diverse community for an independent school with over 30% of the student body being students of color.
-The school has a program called Cultural Awareness for Everyone, or informally CAFE.
-CAFE touches on the basis of not only race, but also class, religion, sexual orientation, gender, and age.
-To keep diversity at the school a priority, Nightingale recruits actively from an inner-city program called Prep for Prep.
+Over 30% of the student body of Nightingale-Bamford are students of color.
+Nightingale recruits from an inner-city program called Prep for Prep.
 Prep for Prep is a leadership development program that offers promising students of color access to a private school education based in New York City.

 Partner schools

 Nightingale-Bamford has no official partner or brother school.
 However, the school has activities with St. David's and Allen-Stevenson (both boys schools) and is a member of Interschool, which organizes programs and activities for eight New York City independent schools: Trinity, Dalton, Collegiate, Brearley, Chapin, Spence, Nightingale-Bamford, and Browning.